mjctechguy/dotfiles/README.md

 ./setup
 ```

-Credit to Dracula for themes and colors provided: https://draculatheme.com/
+Credit to Dracula for themes and colours: https://draculatheme.com/
 Credit to Alex Pearce for the orginal atricle on setting up GNU Stow and git to store dotfiles: https://alexpearce.me/2016/02/managing-dotfiles-with-stow/